Home BelgiumYour Lengthy Sightseeing Guide to Leuven, Belgium

 Touring the Stella Artois Brewery

-Through their small brochures, or their app, you can learn about what there is to see and make the most of your visit.
-I found the self-guided tours really useful to give my exploring some direction.
+Through their small brochures or their app, you can learn about what there is to see and make the most of your visit.
+I found the self-guided tours really useful to give my exploration some direction.

-• However, if you do decide on staying in the city itself, you will find the city has a decent range of options for places to stay in Leuven.
+• However, if you do decide to stay in the city itself, you will find a decent range of options for places to stay in Leuven.

 This article is now available as a mobile app.
 Go to GPSmyCity to download the app for GPS-assisted travel directions to the attractions featured in this article.